Telugu folk literature: Persons and professional singers and patronage

-The second kind of classification can be made on the basis of persons and patronage.
 Telugu folk literature can be divided in two major classes: folk literature created by professional singers and/or performers and the literature created by others.
 The folk literary genres created by the professional performers are different from the other genres in terms of length, prose and poetry combination, narration, and in other aspects.
 A number of castes of Andhra Pradesh are specialized to perform different kinds folk art forms in which literature is a vital part.
 Singing and performing is their basic profession and they get lively hood by this profession.
 Again the professional singers or the bards or ministerial can be divided into two kinds some performing castes perform their art form to any caste or family of any village.
 For example, snake charmers or Pamula vallu, Haridasus, Satanis, Jangamas, Saradakadus and such other performers when they enter into a village they do not restrict their singing to only some castes or families.
 Other kind of singers do not extend their services to any body except their own patrons.
 They are dependents to only one caste.
 They narrate myths, caste myths, or other narratives only to their patrons.
 Narrating to others encroaching into other singer's jurisdiction is a crime according to their caste laws.

 Most of the important Telugu folk narratives, myths, legends are created by the professional singers and performers of the performing caste, all the caste myths are created by the dependent caste singers or the Asritakulalavaru.
 Other important epics like Mahabharata, Ramayana, Palanati Virakatha, Bobbilikatha, Katamaraju Kathalu, the myths of mother goddesses, and other important lengthy wonder tales which are very popular among Telugus are created by professional singers or the caste performers.

 The folk literature created by men, women, and children consists of folk songs, song narratives, lullabies, work songs, women songs, different other kind of songs, general tales, wonder tales proverbs, riddles and so on.
-Telugu folk literature is very rich for all these genres.
 Collection and researching of these folk genres has been started in the colonial period itself.
 After the advent of universities in A.P several scholars did research on all kinds of these genres.

 The arena of folk literary genres

-One classification of folk literature is genre based.
 Krishnakumari made a comprehensive classification of Telugu folk literature.
 It can be followed here to enumerate the Telugu folk literature and some more items can also be added to this classification.

-The Telugu folk literature has three basic divisions.